rwxrob/zet/20220127183304/README.md

 **Personally, I just need a Linux terminal** that's it.
 I don't give a shit how I get it so long as it is responsive and I can put TMUX on it.

-**Kali Linux Desktop attracts the most followers to stream** and prepares me and others best for a career that involves Linux since it is -- by far -- the best first Linux experience for those wanting to learn Linux as a professional tool.
-It's also currently the prettiest Linux distro out of the box.
-In full screen mode people watching the stream won't even realize I'm not running Kali on my hardware -- especially since I'll be running it from VMware Workstation Pro and/or VirtualBox.

-**WSL2 is a fucking disaster** meaning that nothing that requires or installs it will have any place on my systems.
-It blocks too many other important applications from working *effectively* such as VirtualBox and Vagrant and Cisco Anyconnect VPN and any application with any graphics at all (10 is better than 11).
-It's really sad that WSL2 is still just so fucking bad.
-Not working with Cisco Anyconnect makes it absolutely useless for anyone working for more serious enterprise organizations.
-(And I fucking *refuse* to use Putty unless forced.)

-**Run "docker" as god intended** from within a virtual Linux machine.
-That's right, I'll be installing docker from the Linux command line into my Kali virtual machine.
-No fucking Docker/Rancher Desktop to fight with (both of which require WSL2 for optimization).
+**WSL2 may have a ton of bugs, not work with Cisco Anyconnect, and lack graphics support** but is clearly the way everything is going, even Vagrant supports it by redirecting everything to the host Windows system so that the VirtualBox and other providers just work.

-**I'll be using VMware Workstation Pro** since it is required by OSCP certs.
-I will use Kali in VirtualBox for the Boost and as long as the two VM applications are not running at the same time there absolutely no problem (unlike the rest).
+**I'll be using VMware Workstation Pro** since it is required by the OSCP certs.
+I will use Kali in VirtualBox and from WSL2 for the Boost.

 **I don't need long-term stability.** As ironic as it sounds, I don't need my computer to be on all day.
 I can simply turn it on when I need